 This was The Spectator’s project in 1711: to break away from partisan rants and skirmishes.
 To be “more of a cocktail party than a political party” (a quote from Alexander Chancellor, whose 1970s editorship saved this magazine).
 Addison wanted The Spectator’s loyalties to lie not with any party, but with elegance of expression, originality of thought and independence of opinion.
 These remain the principles behind The Spectator today.
 Addison despised partisan writing and his Spectator railed against “the mischief” that saw trolls (or their equivalent) “spoil good neighbourhood and make honest gentlemen hate on another.”
 He’d have loathed today’s Brexit partisanship.
 Yes, you can take a view.
 But never in a way that portrays your opponent as confused or malign.

 The sheer variety of Addison’s Spectator marked it out.
 At the time, newspapers had very little comment in them.
-Opinion sheets tended to bang on about Whig or Tory interests.
-But in The Spectator, the arts and literature and classics mattered as much as politics.
+Opinion sheets tended to bang on about politics but in The Spectator, the arts and literature and classics mattered more.
 Addison devoted several Saturday editions of The Spectator to extolling and explaining the virtues of Milton’s Paradise Lost.
 Each edition of today’s Spectator gives at least twice as much coverage to books and arts as it does politics.
 Addison roped in others to his project: Eustace Budgell, who popularised the idea of ‘Prime Minister’ and the poets Thomas Parnell and Thomas Tickell.
-It gave space to the best poetry, as we do today.
+It gave space to the original poetry, as we do today.

 And Addison saw, in the classics, not just the greatest collection of writing ever written but the greatest collection that could be written.
-One of the greatest essayists in English had a low opinion of his language (and never rated Shakespeare, for example).
-Comparing Milton to Homer, he said, was like comparing a building made out of bricks with one made from marble.
+Although one of the greatest essayists in English had a low opinion of his language (and never rated Shakespeare, for example).
+He rated Milton but comparing him to Homer, he said, was like comparing a building made out of bricks with one made from marble.
 He sought to make the classics more accessible, which is why he opened each issue with a quote from Homer, Horace etc. In Spectator No10, he declared that

 “It was said of Socrates, that he brought Philosophy down from Heaven, to inhabit among Men; and I shall be ambitious to have it said of me, that I have brought Philosophy out of Closets and Libraries, Schools and Colleges, to dwell in Clubs and Assemblies, at Tea-tables, and in Coffee houses.”